 Red wine contains high levels of silicon, which is found to be helpful in maintaining bone mineral density in humans.
 It increases the density and bone strength and reduces the chance of osteoporosis and arthritis.
 Medical experts have noted a direct correlation between improved bone density and moderate consumption of wine among wine consumers.
 As per a study published in 2014 by the Endocrine Society’s Journal of Clinical Endocrinology & Metabolism resveratrol contained in several types of wines such as red wine, rose wine etc may help increase spinal bone density in wine drinkers with metabolic syndrome, provided the wine is consumed in prescribed moderation.
 The study also indicated that resveratrol could pose in near future as a viable treatment option for osteoporosis and rheumatoid arthritis!

 5) Reduces Risk of Type 2 Diabetes

-Considering all the above mentioned health benefits, it is evident that resveratrol component present in wines has great nutritional and curative properties.
+Considering all the above-mentioned health benefits, it is evident that the resveratrol component present in wines has great nutritional and curative properties.